 The pasta afterwards...got too excited to photograph before

 Read Full Post »

 Posted in Family, Food and wine, Italy, Travel, tagged Abruzzo, Italian Diaspora, Italy, Mezzacappa, Morro D'oro, Notaresco, Pergolini, Roseto degli Abruzzi, Travelogue on 22/08/2010 |

 My sister and I will be in Italy soon and will be researching our grandmother’s family in the Abruzzo province.

-If anyone out there knows the whereabouts and names of relatives of our great-grandfather Nicolas Mezzacappa, we would love to hear from you.
-Nicolas emigrated to the USA in 1913 on the ship Madonna sailing from Napoli.
+If anyone out there knows the whereabouts and names of relatives of our great-grandfather Nicola Mezzacappa, we would love to hear from you.
+Nicola emigrated to the USA in 1913 on the ship Madonna sailing from Napoli.
 He and his wife had 5 daughters, Anna, Alice, Agnes, Philomena, Ethel.